samuelmh/django-smh_gallery/README.md

 What is this?
 -------------
 This project can be understood in two ways:

 1. It is a __Django app__ to show and manage images grouped in galleries.
 2. It is a __web application__ that let you do the previous.
-Perfect option for people that just need a simple portfolio page and only want to focus in their work (artists, photographers, designers, painters).
+Perfect option for people who just need a simple portfolio page and only want to focus on their work (artists, photographers, designers, painters).

 Features